-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 Clearly, the economic implications of this are going to be profound.
 I think, as with many disasters, it's going to hit people in different ways that are magnified by existing inequalities; people from low income groups, people from marginalized groups are going to feel the effects of this far more.

 Pandemics often expose existing fault lines in societies, and they reveal whom a society cares about and whom it often ignores.
 The people who are still having to serve on the front lines of society while everyone else is sheltering indoors, people like grocery store workers, janitors, they are currently risking their lives because many of them don't have a choice.
-The elderly who have often been marginalized in the fringes of society, are now [being asked to] isolate themselves even more, deepening the loneliness that many of them have already felt.
+The elderly who have often been marginalized in the fringes of society are now [being asked to] isolate themselves even more, deepening the loneliness that many of them have already felt.
 People with mental health disorders, people with anxiety and obsessive compulsive disorder who have long been grappling with worries about infection and cleanliness, are now seeing some of their worst nightmares playing out around them and are struggling in a context where they don't have access to their usual support networks or therapists.

 So a lot of societal dynamics which were already being overlooked and which were already fraying are going to fray even more.
 I think it's important to be wary of [that unraveling] and to look out for the people who are most going to need help.
 A pandemic causes a wave of physical suffering, but following that, there is also economic suffering, mental suffering, emotional suffering.
 We will need to be wary of all of those things when society rebuilds in the wake of this crisis.